-This example show you how to configure a Participant to activate and configure Auth:PKI-DH and Crypto:AES-GCM-GMAC plugins, without and Access control plugin.
-It also configures Participant to encrypt its RTPS messages, Writer and Reader to encrypt their RTPS submessages and Writer to encrypt the payload (user data).
+This example shows you how to configure a Participant to activate and configure Auth:PKI-DH and Crypto:AES-GCM-GMAC plugins, without and Access control plugin.
+It also configures Participant to encrypt its RTPS messages, Writer and Reader to encrypt their RTPS submessages and a writer to encrypt the payload (user data).